code-zm/nymCHAT/README.md

 2. **Message Sending**:
     - The sender encrypts and signs a message for a recipient.
 The sender forwards this message to the directory.
+This is the general path of normal messages:
+Client -> Mixnet -> Directory -> Mixnet -> Client

 ## Database Schema
 The server uses an SQLite database to manage users.
 The database schema is as follows: